deepjavalibrary/djl/serving/serving/README.md

 For Windows

 We are considering to create a `chocolatey` package for Windows.
-For the time being, we can run download djl-serving.zip file from [here](https://publish.djl.ai/djl-serving/serving-0.12.0.zip).
+For the time being, you can download djl-serving zip file from [here](https://publish.djl.ai/djl-serving/serving-0.12.0.zip).

 ### Docker